nicobrinkkemper/gabr.sh/README.md

 ```

 With the right shebang, any programming language can be called.
 However, keep in mind
-that `gabr` also looks for files without a extension.
+that `gabr` also looks for files without an extension.
 These files will always run with
 `exec`.

 ### Local variables